nvim-telekasten/telekasten.nvim/BACKLOG.md

 # Backlog

+- [ ] option to show number of links and backlinks in note picker
+    - see #36
+- [ ] tag search - search in general: just don't make it turing-complete 😁
+- [ ] calendar plugin: make weeks clickable!
+    - [ ] show markers / color indicators for weeks with notes - in calendar.vim fork
 - [ ] maybe a virtual line in the 1st line that shows number of backlinks and maybe other interesting stuff
     - or put it as an extmark at the end of the first line, meh.
 - [ ] some cool buffer showing backlinks (and stuff?) [see also this comment](https://github.com/renerocksai/telekasten.nvim/discussions/23#discussioncomment-1754511)